 If the application is approved, be sure to keep your Early American antique plates registration current.
 Also, store those plates, their registration form, and your permission acceptance form inside the vehicle.

 Connecticut has a variety of special license plates available that allow drivers to show their allegiances and help publicize their favorite charities at the same time.
+You can order your specialty plates online.
 These include the following:

 - Amateur Radio Call Letter Plate